Fuses and Circuit Breakers

 Most are made of see-through plastic and come in different colors, shapes, and sizes.
 They come in different colors to quickly indicate the different amperage ratings.
 They also come in small, standard, and max sizes.

 Many of today's vehicles contain a combination of mini and standard fuses.
-Mini fuses are small and conveniently fit into a small housing that takes up less space in a kick panel or under an instrument panel.
+Mini fuses conveniently fit into a small housing that takes up less space in a kick panel or under an instrument panel.

 A circuit protection device like a fuse or circuit breaker opens the circuit before any other components are damaged.
 Do not replace the recommended fuse with one with a higher amperage rating.
 Installing a fuse with a higher amperage rating may damage sensitive components and wiring in the circuit.
 A higher-rated fuse allows more current to flow through the wiring than it can handle.

 The fuse must fit snugly in its connector.
 Excessive resistance and loose connectors in the fuse box or distribution center cause the case and plastic holder to melt.